larrymcduck/mod-doom2-among_us/README.md

 ### Among Us
 - Home page: https://innersloth.com/gameAmongUs.php
 - Any resources (textures, sprites, etc) from the Among Us game are owned by Innersloth
-### Doom 2
+### Doom / Doom 2
 - https://en.wikipedia.org/wiki/Doom_II
-- Any resources (textures, sprites, etc) from the Doom 2 game are owned by id
+- Any resources (textures, sprites, etc) from these games are owned by id
-### Hexen
-- Any resources (textures, sprites, etc) from the Hexen game are owned by Raven
-### Heretic
+### Heretic / Hexen
-- Any resources (textures, sprites, etc) from the Heretic game are owned by Raven
+- Any resources (textures, sprites, etc) from these games are owned by Raven

 ### Weapons
 #### Halo M6D Pistol